aufheben/Y86/README.md

 makeLenses ''CpuState
 ```

-The RAM is hidden in a Reader monad so that we don't have to pass it to every function:
+The RAM is hidden in a Reader monad so that we don't have to pass it around everywhere:

 ```haskell
 type SimIO = ReaderT RAM IO